 Master The Clutch

 Most bikes come with standard transmissions, and working the clutch can be tricky.
-As with balance, you’ll only get better with practice; but if you find it challenging, consider a dual-clutch transmission bike, like those by Honda, says Eastman.
+As with balance, you’ll only get better with practice; but if you find it challenging, consider a dual-clutch transmission bike, says Eastman.
 “These are basically automatic transmissions that allow you to shift gears via hand-mounted buttons.”

 Refine Your Body Position